Meet Robert McCormack AM, one of our Entertainment lawyers

 Robert McCormack’s reputation as an entertainment lawyer is unparalleled in Australia.
 With extensive experience as a banking and finance lawyer both in Australia and UK, Robert combines business acumen with artistic experience in practising law in the entertainment industry, specialising in live and musical theatre.

 His experience in the legal requirements for the presentation and funding of major theatrical productions began with mega-musicals, “Cats” and “Phantom of The Opera”, followed by productions of “Les Miserables”, “Miss Saigon”, “Rent”, “42nd Street”, “The King & I”, “Mamma Mia!”, “Disney’s The Lion King” and “La Boheme” on Broadway.
-Robert is currently engaged in the preparations for a number of productions including Cameron Mackintosh’s revival of his production of “Les Miserables”, “The King & I” for Gordon Frost Organisation with Opera Australia and “Matilda – the Musical”.
+Other productions Robert was involved in the preparations of include Cameron Mackintosh’s revival of his production of “Les Miserables”, “The King & I” for Gordon Frost Organisation with Opera Australia and “Matilda – the Musical”.

 Robert has been involved in almost every major musical theatrical production in Australia since 1985.
 He has acted for most of the major producers in the musical theatre in Australia, as well as New Zealand, the United Kingdom, Singapore, Hong Kong, Taiwan, South Africa and China and has worked with iconic producers in the UK and the US.
 His clients include well-known actors and artists in the musical theatre and creative personnel, including directors, designers, choreographers and technical experts who are leaders in their fields.